larabatman/rna-seq/README.md

 wget https://ftp.ensembl.org/pub/release-113/fasta/mus_musculus/dna/Mus_musculus.GRCm39.dna.primary_assembly.fa.gz
 wget https://ftp.ensembl.org/pub/release-113/gtf/mus_musculus/Mus_musculus.GRCm39.113.gtf.gz

+Alternatively, it is possible to run the 00_Reference_Genome.sh file that will retrieve and unzip the fasta and GTF files for Mus musculus form the Ensembl database.

 HiSAT2 tools will be used for indexing of he reference genome as well as alignement of the sequenced samples to the reference genome.

 To build the reference genome index: